-- 1. Rental projects - Rental new construction project Funds provided to develop a specific multifamily project on a specific site by a specific Developer.
-Rental new construction projects may be with or without acquisition; or - Rental rehabilitation project Funds provided to rehabilitate a specific rental project with or without property acquisition.
+4. Rental projects

-Per Section 92.205(a) of the federal HOME regulations, "acquisition" is considered a transfer of real property between unaffiliated third parties.
+Rental new construction project - Funds provided to develop a specific multifamily project on a specific site by a specific Developer.
+Rental new construction projects may be with or without acquisition; or transfer of real property between unaffiliated third parties.
 Therefore, a "rehabilitation with acquisition project" is eligible only if there will be an acquisition of real property.
 A title or vesting change of current ownership is not acquisition of property, whether or not monies were exchanged.